EighteenZi/rocksdb_wiki/Basic-Operations.md

 ## Compaction

+RocksDB keeps rewriting existing data files.
+This is to clean stale versions of keys, and to keep the data structure optimal for reads.

 The information about compaction has been moved to [Compaction](https://github.com/facebook/rocksdb/wiki/Compaction).
 Users don't have to know internal of compactions before operating RocksDB.

 ## Approximate Sizes